 - 1. Keep battery charging while not in use. - 2.
-The calibration screw is located on the top of the meter under the probe receptacle. - 3.
-After turning ON the meter, Wait 3 to 5 seconds before use to allow built-up energy to discharge. - 4.
-Please review the Calibration (appendix C) and Operational (appendix D) procedures prior to first use.
+The sensitivity and calibration knobs are located on the same side as the probe receptacle. - 3.
+After turning the meter ON, wait 3 to 5 seconds before use to allow built-up energy to discharge. - 4.
+Please review the Calibration (appendix C & D) and Operational (appendix E) procedures prior to first use.